jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

 ### See Also
 TODO

 ## Collections
 Scala has a rich library of data structures.
+A few highlights:

-Unlike Python's square brackets `[]`, there's no special syntax for lists.
+* There's no special syntax for building lists.
+* Scala collections are *homogeneous*.
+They can only hold values of a single type.

-By default, only the immutable data structures are imported automatically since they are better aligned with the Functional nature of Scala.
+* Only the immutable data structures are imported automatically.
 This means that they can be used right away without any import or prefix.

 ```tut